 It will only help kill bacteria on the surface of greens, and the concentration and length of time needed to really do the job would be impractical for everyday eating.
 Just stick to running water!

 The Center for Disease Control (CDC) says: “Animals sometimes get sick from some germs that make people sick.
 Always handle and prepare leafy greens safely before feeding them to pets and other animals.”

 Play it safe and cook your salad!

 One great way to enjoy healthy greens without the risk is to wilt or cook them.
 Cooking greens effectively kills the bacteria.
-There are lots of delicious ways to do this ~
+There are lots of delicious ways to do this (clockwise from top left)

 - Chicken Thighs with Beans and Wilted Greens is packed with watercress, spinach, and kale.

 - Sheet Pan Frittata with Spring Greens ~ frittatas are a great way to incorporate cooked greens into your diet.

 - Spinach and Artichoke Quiche ~ I often add leafy greens to quiches to lighten them and add a nutritional punch.

 - Salmon Coconut Curry includes lots of cooked spinach.